openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/affinity_setting_sample/README.md

 # Affinity Settings Python* Sample

-This topic demonstrates how to run the Affinity Settings Sample, which ofloads convolution layers execution to GPU device..
+This topic demonstrates how to run the Affinity Settings Sample, which offloads convolution layers execution to GPU device.

 ## How It Works